sfvicente/BlazorBestPracticesAndGuidelines/Docs/JavaScriptInterop/_General.md

 ### To execute _JavaScript_ interop calls from within a class, inject the `IJSRuntime` abstraction into the class.

-Inject the `IJSRuntime` abstraction into a class via constructor injection.
+The `IJSRuntime` abstraction allows dispatching calls to the JavaScript runtime.
+It can be injected into a class via constructor injection:

 ```csharp
 public class JsInteropExtensions